xLightsSequencer/xLights/README.txt

 -------------------
 3.0.20: Jul 19,2013 - Enhancement: Highlight cell you are editing in so you know where "update" will apply
                     - Bug: Opening a music file twice, the second time will not prompt for a new file name.
 Instead, it overwrites the first file.
 Fixed
-					- Enhanceent: Abilioty to read an Audacity or a XML file when creating a blank sequence froma music file 3.0.19: Jul 17,2013 - Bug Fix: Crash on exit fixed
+					- Enhancement: Ability to read an Audacity or a XML file when creating a blank sequence from a music file
+					- Enhancement: 1 is Unmask, 2 is Unmask now keeps the brightness value of the mask.
+This is big!
+Use a picture as a mask on a colorwash.
+					  The new picture will be a mono tone version.
+Use text as a mask, the edges will feather but in a solid color.
+					  This fixes the antio-aliasing issue of text.
+To fix use text as effect 1, color wash as effect2. set effect 2 color what you want your text to look like
+					- Bug: Deleting some models caused crash, fixed.
+3.0.19: Jul 17,2013 - Bug Fix: Crash on exit fixed
                     - Bug fix: Empty export files (LOR, hls,vixen,conductor) fixed
 					- Enhancement: When reading in your sequence, missing attributes will be added if your file is from pre ver 18.